esm2000/rate-limiter/README.md

 # rate-limiter
-This repository implements a low-latency, distributed rate-limiter with high tolerance
+This repository implements a low-latency, distributed rate-limiter with high tolerance.